Rip Toned Wrist Wraps Review: Cheapest Wrap Upgrade on Amazon

 Skip them if:

-- You only do bodyweight training
+- You exclusively do bodyweight training with no barbell or dumbbell pressing

 Final Verdict